 2. Make Selling for You as Easy as Possible.

 PRM is all about making it easy for your dealers’ sales teams and their management to do business with you.
 It’s that simple.
 How do you do that?
 Well, for starters, don’t require them to log in and out of disparate systems that don’t talk to each other.
 Push information to them when and where they need it – and only then.
-Ask yourself, if you’re a salesperson and you work for one of your dealers, how easy is it to get ramped up on selling your products in the first place?
 How easy is it for you to share sales leads that you generate through your marketing strategy with your dealers’ sales reps?
 Conversely, how easy is it for you to “see” leads generated at the dealer level?
 How easy is it for dealers’ reps to access the latest marketing material for the products they sell for you?
 Do they always have the latest pricing and discounting information on any given day – and are they confident that they do?
 If they need to access experts at your level to move a sale along, how easy is it for them to find that expert and collaborate with them?
 You get the idea.

 With a small direct sales force with an internal sales management layer, it’s easy.
 If you sell through an indirect sales channel, you’ll need to rely more on technology designed specifically to “make it easy”.
 Effective PRM makes it easy for dealers to do business with manufacturers or vendors whose products they represent.